Global views of U.S. plunge to new lows amid pandemic, poll finds

 Among the countries surveyed, Belgians, which Pew surveyed for the first time this year, had the lowest estimation of the United States.
 Just 24 percent of Belgians said they had a positive view.

-This spring, even before the pandemic surged in the United States, David-Wilp said, Germans with whom she spoke spoke expressed doubts that United States would be able to handle the pandemic, and feared that serious social unrest would develop in the worst-hit countries.
+This spring, even before the pandemic surged in the United States, David-Wilp said, Germans with whom she spoke expressed doubts that the United States would be able to handle the pandemic and feared that serious social unrest would develop in the worst-hit countries.

 “And lo and behold, you did actually see that,” she said, referring to the high number of deaths in the United States and the protests against racial injustice that have swept the country.

 Trump has proved consistently unpopular in global polls, but the pandemic appears to have worsened his international reputation.
-Positive ratings of Trump in Japan dropped from 36 percent in spring of 2019 to just 25 percent this year — still the highest of any nation surveyed.
+Positive ratings of Trump in Japan dropped from 36 percent in spring 2019 to 25 percent this year — still the highest of any nation surveyed.

-The decline was even more pronounced in South Korea, where 46 percent of respondents gave Trump a positive rating in spring 2019, compared to 17 percent in 2020.
-South Koreans gave the U.S. handling of the pandemic the worst rating of any nation, with six percent saying the United States did a good job.
+The decline was even more pronounced in South Korea, where 46 percent of respondents gave Trump a positive rating in spring 2019, compared with 17 percent this year.
+South Koreans gave the U.S. handling of the pandemic the worst rating of any nation, with 6 percent saying the United States did a good job.

-South Korea, a key U.S. ally, often polls positive the United States, said Won-Taek Kang, a professor at Seoul National University.
+South Korea, a key U.S. ally, often polls with positive views of the United States, said Won-Taek Kang, a professor at Seoul National University.
 Trump’s outreach to North Korea and interest in the peninsula may have given his popularity a boost among some South Koreans in recent years.

 “The euphoria is gone,” Kang said in an email, pointing to a lack of progress in peace talks with Pyongyang and Trump’s heavy-handed approach to relations with Seoul.
 The U.S. handling of the novel coronavirus had dented the country’s standing with South Koreans, he said.